-- A. When the calculation of required parking spaces results in a requirement of a fractional parking space, any fraction shall be counted as one parking space. - B. Where more than one use exists on a lot, parking requirements for each use shall be provided. - C. The able of parking requirements (Table 3) specifies the number of spaces required for various categories of uses in any zoning district. - D. All other uses shall provide one space for each three occupants at maximum permitted occupancy or one space for each 300 square feet of gross floor area, whichever is greater.
+- A. When the calculation of required parking spaces results in a requirement of a fractional parking space, any fraction shall be counted as one parking space. - B. Where more than one use exists on a lot, parking requirements for each use shall be provided. - C. The following table of parking requirements specifies the number of spaces required for various categories of uses in any zoning district.